1Tristan/VariantSync/README.md

 * At program start: If a class is opened in the editor after starting VariantSync, then existing annotations and code-highlighting for this class will sometimes disappear.
 To avoid misbehavior, open any other file in the code editor and navigate back to the first file.
 Then, annotations and code-highlighting are displayed correctly.
 * After performing a synchronization, code in synchronized file is sometimes not correctly tagged.
 * Synchronization of feature expressions is not yet possible.
+* Automatic synchronization is only possible for java-files.
+* Code tagging only monitors changes inside a file.
+It does not monitor adding or removing of whole files.

 ## Open Points
 * Retaining existing code tagging of a file after synchronization.
 Actually, merging corrupts tagging of the merge target file.
 Only code is tagged that was inserted by the merge.
 * Implementing the product-view to provide a variant-centric synchronization.
 * Computing synchronization targets for feature expressions.
 (Validating feature expressions for feature configurations)
+* Extending automatic synchronization for other programming languages than java.
+VariantSync is designed to be language-independent, but the syntactic merge is only implemented for java-files.
+* Extending code tagging to monitor adding or removing of whole files.
+Actually, only changes inside a file are tagged.